 Role of a Project Manager

-Monitoring Project Progress: In current times, the money is normally related to progress.
+In current times, money is normally related to progress.
 So, it is the project manager’s responsibility to monitor the progress through various tools and techniques and status reports.
 He must intervene in cases if progress is not as per planning.

-Closing the project ensuring Quality: An ideal project manager must ensure all deliverables are following the quality system to ensure reduced rework at later stage; It will increase profitability of the company.
+An ideal project manager must ensure all deliverables are following the quality system to ensure reduced rework at a later stage; It will increase the profitability of the company.